PowderKegTech/mushikago-femto/README.md

 ## Abstract
-  MUSHIKAGO-femto is a CLI (Command Line Interface) version of MUSHIKAGO.
-MUSHIKAGO uses game AI technology to select and execute the most appropriate test content based on the environment in spot.
-The application of game AI technology to security products is new, and our work has shown that game AI is most suitable for penetration testing, where the content needs to change depending on the environment.
-In addition, MUSHIKAGO can automatically perform penetration testing in mixed environments of IT and OT/ICS.
-This allows the user to perform penetration testing at a certain level without manual intervention.
+ MUSHIKAGO-femto is an automated penetration testing and first aid tool, which mainly focuses on the verification of post-exploitation.
+MUSHIKAGO-femto uses game AI technology to select and execute the most appropriate test content based on the environment in spot.

 ## Operation check environment:
 - OS
   - Ubuntu Server 20.04 LTS
 - Software
-  - python3
-  - nmap
-  - metasploit
-  - arp-scan
-  - arp-scan-windows
-  - tshark
-- Python modules
+  - Python 3.x
-  - pymetasploit3
-  - mac-vendor-lookup
-  - mechanicalsoup
-  - msgpack

 ## How to install